MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/handle-urls.md

 *  Enter a URL to one of the tips on the site such as https://devtoolstips.org/tips/en/find-css-changes/
 *  Press `Enter`.

-Windows knows that your app is registered to handle this URL and asks you to choose which app you want to use.
-Select the DevTools Tips apps.
-You can also select **Remember my choice** to avoid seeing this dialog every time.
+Windows knows that your app can handle URLs, but since there may be other apps that can too, it asks you to choose which one you want to use.
+Select the **DevTools Tips** apps.
+If you want to avoid seeing this dialog every time, select **Remember my choice**.

 :::image type="content" source="../media/devtools-tips-url-handling-app-selection.png" alt-text="Selecting an application to handle URLs on Windows.":::